Lambach Abbey: Cultural features

-Between Easter Sunday and 31. of October guided tours are offered every day at 14:00.
+Between Easter Sunday and 31 October guided tours are offered every day at 14:00.
 The tour includes entrance to the Romanesque frescoes, the Baroque theatre, the library and the Baroque church.

 The abbey has preserved much of cultural interest.
 It contains the oldest extant Romanesque frescoes in Southern Germany and Austria, and the former abbey tavern, now a pharmacy, with a beautiful Baroque façade.
 The abbey's Baroque theatre has also been restored to working order and the summer refectory from the early 18th century by Carlo Antonio Carlone has been converted into a concert hall.
 The ambulatory by Diego Carlone from the same period is of great magnificence.
 An unexpected feature is the set of Baroque dwarves in the monastery garden (see also Gleink Abbey).

 The abbey church was also refurbished in the Baroque style, with an organ by Christoph Egedacher and contains the tomb of Saint Adelbero.
 The abbey also possesses the medieval St. Adelbero's Chalice, although it is rarely on view to the public, besides a large collection of sacred art.
 The library was constructed about 1691 and contains approximately 50,000 volumes as well as archive material.

-Since 1625 the abbey has belonged to the Austrian Congregation, which now forms part of the Benedictine Confederation.
+Since 1625 the abbey has belonged to the Austrian Congregation, which since 1893 forms part of the Benedictine Confederation.